mohitjain/mohitjain/_posts/2013-04-25-must-have-gems-for-development-machine-in-ruby-on-rails.markdown

 * [lol_dba](https://github.com/plentz/lol_dba): lol_dba is a small package of rake tasks that scan your application models and displays a list of columns that probably should be indexed.
 Also, it can generate .sql migration scripts.

 * [mailcatcher](https://github.com/sj26/mailcatcher): MailCatcher runs a super simple SMTP server which catches any message sent to it to display in a web interface.
-Run mailcatcher, set your favourite app to deliver to smtp://127.0.0.1:1025 instead of your default SMTP server, then check out http://127.0.0.1:1080 to see the mail that's arrived so far.
+Run mail catcher, set your favorite app to deliver to smtp://127.0.0.1:1025 instead of your default SMTP server, then check out http://127.0.0.1:1080 to see the mail that's arrived so far.

 ![mailcatcher](/wp-content/images/mailcatcher.png?fit=750,274)